2 tbsp. whole black peppercorn

 1. Combine all the pickling spices together in a small bowl.
 Pour into a spice jar or glass container; cover tightly and set aside.

-2. For the brine: combine 1 gallon of water with 1/2 cup of sugar, 1 1/2 cups kosher salt, 4 tbsp. of pickling spice, minced garlic, 2 fresh bay leaves, and 4 tsp. of the pink salt.
+2. For the brine: combine 1 gallon of water with 1/2 cup of sugar, 1 1/2 cups kosher salt, 4 tbsp. of pickling spice, chopped garlic, 3 fresh (or 2 dried) bay leaves, and 4 tsp. of the pink salt.
 Bring to a boil to dissolve the sugar and salt.
 Remove from heat and let cool to room temperature.

 3. Place the briskets into a plastic container and pour enough of the brine to cover them.
 Place a small plate over the briskets to keep them submerged.
 Cover and refrigerate for 6-8 days.